hashicorp/terraform-provider-azuread/website/docs/auth/service_principal_configuration.html.markdown

 ---

-# Azure Active Directory Provider: Authenticating using a Service Principal
+# Azure Active Directory Provider: Configuring a Service Principal for managing Azure Active Directory

 Terraform supports a number of different methods for authenticating to Azure: